MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-manage-company-configuration-in-a-worksheet.md

 ---
-title: How to Manage Company Configuration in a Worksheet | Microsoft Docs
+title: How to Manage Company Configuration in a Worksheet
-description: The configuration worksheet is the central location in which you can plan, track, and perform your configuration work.
-You can create a worksheet for each company that you are working with or create a standard configuration worksheet that can be used for configuring multiple identical companies.
+description: The configuration worksheet is the central location in which you can plan, track, and perform your company configuration work.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual